TriplyDB/Documentation/docs/triply-etl/getting-started/index.md

 At this point, you should see a first TriplyETL process in your terminal application.
 If this is not the case, please contact [support@triply.cc](mailto:support@triply.cc) to help you out.

 Visit the [TriplyETL CLI documentation](/docs/triply-etl/cli#runner) to learn more about how you can use the TriplyETL Runner.
+Visit the [TriplyETL CI/CD documentation](/docs/triply-etl/maintenance#cicd) to learn more about how you can automate TriplyETL runs.